Thai Court Suspends PM Prayuth, Stoking Intrigue as Vote Nears

 “The establishment will have to find a new player, and it’s not apparent at this time who could replace Prayuth,” Yuttaporn said.
 “His popularity has been declining so much that he’s not an attractive candidate anymore.”

 Prayuth’s powers are suspended from Aug.
 24 until the court rules on a petition filed by opposition parties.
-The court said in a statement Wednesday it was a unanimous decision to accept the petition, and didn’t provide a timeline for when it would make a decision.
+The court said in a statement Wednesday it was a unanimous decision to accept the petition, and didn’t provide a timeline for when it would make a final ruling.

 Declining Popularity